 |Class||Fall Term||Spring Term|

 Standardized Tests results may appear on high school transcripts but scores must be sent directly from the testing agency to be considered official.
 The University of Rochester considers the highest combined SAT/ACT score, even if they are from different test dates.
 Only your highest scores will be considered in our final admissions decision.
-Each time you submit scores, we will update your record with any new higher scores.

 You can choose to further differentiate yourself from other applicants with links to electronic media (music, websites, photos, videos, etc.).
 Admission reviewers will consider these contents (if submitted by the deadline) during our process.